tloula/service-reservation/README.md

-# Church Service Seat Reservation Program
+# Church Service Seat Reservation API

 As churches begin to reopen for in-person services following COVID-19, many churches are choosing to impose a limit on their service capacity in order to stay well within their government guidelines.